 The Trunk Club Clubhouse Experience

-In addition to its clothing club for men, Trunk Club offers in-person personal stylists that you can work with, if you visit one of the Trunk Club Clubhouses in Chicago, Dallas, Washington, D.C., Los Angeles, New York and Charleston, S.C.
-(A Boston Clubhouse is opening soon.)
+In addition to its clothing club for men, Trunk Club offers in-person personal stylists that you can work with, if you visit one of the Trunk Club Clubhouses in Boston’s Back Bay, Chicago, Dallas, Washington, D.C., Los Angeles, New York and Charleston, S.C.
 The Clubhouse services both men and women.

 At the Clubhouse you can have custom clothing made—something not offered through the subscription service.
 In fact, because my husband is considered to be big and tall, if he wanted Trunk Club clothing, he would have to get them through an in-person appointment at a Clubhouse for custom-made shirts, casual jackets or business suits.